 About Tennessee

-Great Smokey Mountains National Park, in the state's southeast, is one of the most popular destinations in the country.
-The Appalachian Trail cuts through the park with some of the highest altitudes and undulating elevations of its 2,100-mile length.
+The Great Smokey Mountains National Park in southeast Tennessee is one of the most popular destinations in the country.
+The Appalachian Trail cuts through the park with some of the highest altitudes and undulating elevations of its 2,100-mile length, and the Tennessee section of the trail does not disappoint.
 Other trails in the Smokies lead to waterfalls and bouldered cascading rivers.

-The park, and the smokies region as a whole, are renowned for fly fishing.
-Three hundred cold-water trout streams totaling 700 miles are waiting for you to grab your fly rod and your trout net.
+The park, and the Smokies region as a whole, are renowned for fly fishing.
+Three hundred coldwater trout streams totaling 700 miles are waiting for you to grab your fly rod and your trout net.
 Shoulder your wicker creel as you walk through beautiful forests to find the perfect aerated pool.
-A basket full of Southern Appalachian brook trout is tops on any angler's list.
+A basket full of Southern Appalachian brook trout tops any angler's list.

 State Profile